petermacp/mlw.public.health.group/README.md

     in the presentation schedule.
   - Additionally, when senior investigators visit MLW, they will often give a “Cutting Edge” presentation.
 All group members should attend.
+  - PhD Students should attend the PhD Students Scientific Meetings on Friday mornings, chaired by the MLW Director (make sure you are on the MLW PhD Student mailing list)
   - Feel free to attend other MLW Group’s Journal Clubs, but beware of committing to participating in another rotation of presentations/journal clubs, as time demands can become